gekkoe/sorted/README.md

 of interesting problems to solve in the process, and such code would be useful under somewhat different circumstances.
 If this were going to be production code though, I would certainly look to rewrite that part for added simplicity.
+* The logging included in this project is quite rudimentary.
+If it were going into production, I'd want to change the f/fail functions to a log-fail pass through, add a few more info logs to the handler, etc. But I reasoned that the addition and configuration of logging capability was adequate for the task at hand.